russelljjarvis/teiili/docs/scripts/Building Blocks.md

 TBA description of Building blocks

 ## Winner-takes-all (WTA)
-Every building block has a set of parameters such as weights and refractory period, which can be specified outside the building block gneration and unpacked to the building block.
+Every building block has a set of parameters such as weights and refractory period, which can be specified outside the building block generation and unpacked to the building block.
 For the WTA building_block this dictionary looks as follows:
 ```
 wtaParams = {'weInpWTA': 100,
              'weWTAInh': 55,